 Don’t place it in a shady place – There must be sunlight exposure and breeze wherever you want to place the shed so as to stop moisture from damaging your items.

 Only look out for low-maintenance materials when purchasing a metal shed.
 This may be a bit costly at first but you will save a lot in the long run.
+Also, the price of a small metal shed is relatively low almost all the time.
 Choose to make the exterior trim from PVC boards instead of using painted woods.
 This is because PVC boards are resistant to bugs and decay.
 Also, look out for steel doors because of their durability.

 A strong foundation